Keeganw3/Play-Stardew-Valley/README.md

 # Features
 ## The landing page
-* Contains an image from the game.
+* Contains an image from the game containing the title and main area.
 * This section introduces the user to Stardew Valley through...
 ## About section

-## Activities section
+## Why this is cool? section

 ## Community section